 Andrea Scott is assistant professor of academic writing at Pitzer College.
 Before coming to Pitzer in Fall 2013, she taught in the Princeton Writing Program for five years, serving as an associate director from 2010-13.
 Her research focuses on the often tacit ways that experts are socialized into their disciplines.
-She’s spent the past several years collaborating with faculty and fellows to develop curricula and teaching practices that make this knowledge explicit and accessible to students so they can participate in their fields as apprentice scholars.
+She’s spent the past several years collaborating with faculty and fellows to develop curricula and teaching practices that make this knowledge explicit and accessible to students so they can participate in their new fields.
 She hails from San Diego, considers Berlin her second home, and harbors obsessions for experimental poetry, memoirs, and niche perfume.

 Jenny Thomas, Coordinator